monster2717/TransdevRoblox_DriverInfo/README.md

 - Event Transport Shift Position
 - Additional Services Shift Position

-Compensations are given to the drivers who commit their overtime for these shifts or drivers who commit their extra time for these shifts.
+Compensations are given to the Drivers who commit to a Priority Shift position.

 ----------------